The platforms, apps and tools I pay for (and the ones I don’t)

 You know when you download a free or paid PDF from the Downloads and Training page of my website?
 Well, that document is delivered by a snazzy little platform called SendOwl.

-I’ve been using SendOwl for years because I can literally create a PDF, upload it to SendOwl, put the link into a sales page or share it online and start making money in under an hour.
+I’ve been using SendOwl for years because I can literally create a PDF, upload it to SendOwl, put the link in a sales page or share it online and start making money in under an hour.

 ZOOM